jtgry/laurengrayphoto/content/about.md

 date: ''

 ---
-Hello Friends!
-My name is **Lauren Gray**!
+Hello Friends, my name is **Lauren Gray**!
 I am the wife to Tyler Gray, and expectant mom to our first little one, John Wylam.
 We also have two fur babies, Fred and Eleanor.

 I love to **create**, and I am drawn to to all things beautiful.
 I love music, baking, decorating, designing, art etc.. so photography was a pretty natural step.
 I have always loved showcasing beauty through photography and it has been a true passion of mine since I was a kid.
 I just never dreamed that the Lord would open the opportunity to turn it into a career, but I am so happy that He did!